backdrop-contrib/slick/docs/README.md

   [Slick UI](/admin/config/media/slick)

-Be sure to enable Slick UI sub-module first, otherwise regular "Access denied".
+Enable Slick UI sub-module first, otherwise regular **Access denied**.
 They will be available at field formatter "Manage display", and Views UI.

 ## VIEWS AND FIELDS
 Slick works with Views and as field display formatters.
 Slick Views is available as a style plugin included at slick_views.module.
-Slick Fields formatterd included as a plugin which supports core:
+Slick Fields formatters included as a plugin which supports:
 Image, Media, Field Collection, Paragraphs, Text.
 Read more at:

 **/admin/help/slick_fields** or **slick_fields/README.md**.